 How can you build a better relationship with these people from the start, just based on an email address?
 You can implement an automated email nurture sequence that can help new subscribers get to know the gallery better and feel more comfortable reaching out to you.

-What is an Email Nurture Sequence?
+What is an email nurture sequence?

 It is a way for you and your subscribers to go on a first date through a series of 3-5 emails designed for your subscriber to get to know the gallery and encourage them to share more about their tastes and needs for art.

-It is a powerful tool to introduce these new prospects to your gallery, artists, and services at an unintimidating, comfortable pace.
+When you put a nurture sequence together, you have a powerful tool to introduce your gallery’s new prospects to the gallery program, mission, artists, and services at an unintimidating, comfortable pace.
 It provides them with light educational content to build awareness about what your gallery offers and keeps them interested enough to keep opening your regular gallery newsletter.

-A big challenge for art galleries to overcome is getting people to stay engaged and ensuring they feel comfortable with reaching out to inquire about a piece of art or asking for guidance about incorporating art in their home, etc. You also want to make it easy for subscribers to understand if your art gallery is a good fit for their needs.
-When that happens, you get more qualified sales leads.
+A big challenge to overcome is getting people to stay engaged and ensuring they feel comfortable reaching out to inquire about a piece of art or asking for guidance about incorporating art into their home.
+You also want to make it easy for subscribers to understand if your art gallery is a good fit for their needs.

 Is this strategy right for your gallery business?
 Consider if your gallery fits the following: